Utilities

 The following three functions are primarily associated with the pub/sub library:

-• .ps.initialise - this is a wrapper for .stpps.init and it sets up several data structures in the .stpps namespace using the tables loaded into memory.
-This is automatically called on process start up.
+namespace using the tables loaded into memory.
+This is automatically called on process start up..ps.subscribe

-• .ps.subscribe - this wraps .u.sub and it receives subscription requests from other processes and populates subscription tables in memory
+and it receives subscription requests from other processes and populates subscription tables in memory.ps.publish

 For example: